benspaghetti/benspaghetti.github.io/rants/meath30guide.md

 ## Independence

-The events for England is vital to your independence.
+The events for England are vital to your independence.

 ### Surrender of Maine

+The Surrender of Maine is a good opportunity to get England to land on France.

 ### War of the Roses

+### Peace

-For the peace deal, I highly recommend taking land from England in Wales and Cornwall
+For the peace deal, I highly recommend taking land from England in Wales and Cornwall.

 ## After independence

 Hopefully you have some claims on Ireland now.
 Using the war reparations you have, your economy will be fine for a few years.
 Hire some mercenaries and conquer Ireland and Scotland.
 You may choose to start conquring in mainland Europe, particularly in Brittany if you can make claims on it.

-## AFter
+## After